-And, she read books of all types and levels on her iPad.
+And, she get books of all types and levels on her iPad.

 Right before my eyes, I watched my daughter become a reader.
 All because I never made rules about how to do it and I ditched all those fundamentals that everyone says you must do.

 And, guess what else is happening?

-In my decision to let go of the reading level chart and not direct how to read, my daughter has naturally advanced herself along in reading, even picking some adult level books that interest her (and were topic appropriate).
+In my decision to let go of the reading level chart and not direct her, my daughter has naturally advanced herself along, even picking some adult level books that interest her (and were topic appropriate).

 Now, without fail, every time we go to the library, she also still finds picture books to check out… and some don’t even have words (or only have a few words).

-And, I allow it because I never want to tell my daughter not to be interested in a book because it’s “beneath her reading level.”
+And, I allow it because I never want to tell my daughter not to be interested in a book because it’s “beneath her learning level.”

-Stop telling children to read at their “grade level” and worrying about reading comprehension strategies and start allowing kids to read what they love so they can develop a lifelong love of books.
+Stop telling children to read at their “grade level” and worrying about reading comprehension strategies and start allowing kids to do what they love so they can develop a lifelong love of books.
 As kids’ interests change and grow, they will naturally advance levels to meet the needs of their interests.